David Gunn (American football)

 David Gunn is an American former football player and coach and an athletic administrator.
 He most recently served as the assistant athletic director for football at Auburn University from 2013 to 2017.
 Gunn served as the interim head football coach at Arkansas State University for one game in 2011 after having served as an assistant coach since 2002 at that school.
-In January of 2022, he was appointed head football coach at Paragould High School.
+In January 2022, he was appointed head football coach at Paragould High School.